prasadsilva/react-solitaire/README.md

 ## Takeaways

 While the state management provided by React allows for a good enough MVVM architecture and made implementing non-game data management (time, leaderboard, stacks) a breeze, in my opninon, managing DOM refreshes across the play session was much more cumbersome.
-It would be interesting to see if a VDOM-less framework, such as Vue/SolidJS, would be a better option assuming surgical DOM changes simplified some of that complexity.
+It would be interesting to see if a VDOM-less framework, such as SolidJS, would be a better option assuming surgical DOM changes simplified some of that complexity.

 ## TODO